 - Why you are choosing to pursue a career in athletic training.

-- 25 hours of Athletic Training observation with a licensed/certified athletic trainer completed within 2 years of application submission.
-Appropriate documentation must be provided (see Clinical Experience Hours Documentation form).
+- Optional – 25 hours of Athletic Training observation with a licensed/certified athletic trainer completed within 2 years of application submission.
+Appropriate documentation may be provided (see Clinical Experience Hours Documentation form).

 - Two letters of recommendation (does not apply to Direct Admission Applicants)